How to Make Beautiful After Christmas Winter Mantel Decor

 Additional optional decorative accents you could use:

-• Small Christmas trees (remove any ornaments, red ribbons, or accents)
+- Small Christmas pine or evergreen trees for a winter wonderland look (remove any ornaments, red ribbons, or accents)

 Process to Create Layers for Winter Mantel Decor